Women in the Bible: Susanna

 The tale of Susanna is included in the Old Testament of the Roman Catholic and Eastern Orthodox churches.
 Susanna is a married, beautiful and law-abiding woman.
 Two elders, newly appointed judges, lust for her, and attempt to coerce her to have sex with them.
-She refuses, and the elders falsely testifies that she has committed adultery with a young man.
+She refuses, and the elders falsely testify that she has committed adultery with a young man.
 Susanna is condemned to death, and cries to God for help.
 God hears her, and makes Daniel come to her aid.
 Daniel exposes the lies of the elders, and they are put to death instead.

 Hannah

 Hannah is one of two wives of Elkanah.
 The other, Peninnah, had given birth to Elkanah's children, but Hannah remained childless.
 Nevertheless, Elkanah preferred Hannah.
 According to Lillian Klein, the use of this chiasmus underscores the standing of the women: Hannah is the primary wife, yet Peninnah has succeeded in bearing children.
 Hannah's status as primary wife and her barrenness recall Sarah and Rebecca in Genesis 17 and Genesis 25 respectively.
 Klein suggests that Elkanah took Peninnah as a second wife because of Hannah's barrenness.

-Every year, Elkanah would offer a sacrifice at the Shiloh sanctuary, and give Penninah and her children a portion but he gave Hannah a double portion "because he loved her, and the LORD had closed her womb" (1 Samuel 1:5, NIV).
+Every year, Elkanah would offer a sacrifice at the Shiloh sanctuary, and give Peninnah and her children a portion but he gave Hannah a double portion "because he loved her, and the LORD had closed her womb" (1 Samuel 1:5, NIV).
 One day Hannah went up to the Tabernacle and prayed with great weeping (I Samuel 1:10), while Eli the High Priest was sitting on a chair near the doorpost.
 In her prayer, she asked God for a son and in return she vowed to give the son back to God for the service of God.
 She promised he would remain a Nazarite all the days of his life.
 According to Lillian Klein, the value of women is demonstrably enhanced by their child-bearing capacities.
 The narrative takes her pain and places it in her personal failure and then draws it out in a communal context.
 The desperation of Hannah's vow indicates that merely bearing a male child would establish her in the community.